Vluuks/AndroidPractice/Week 1/Content.md

 This method also gets a parameter, a `View` object called `view`.
 This object refers to the element in the layout, which are called views in Android, that triggered the method.
 This `View` object is available in the scope of the `buttonClicked` method, which means that we can use methods associated with the `view` object.

 Objects like `View` in Android studio often have a lot of such methods, which are accessed by the dot operator, just like in Exercise 1.
-Usually the IDE will provide you with a list of these methods once you add a dot after the object and begin typing, like for example to access the `getId()` method, which returns the associated id number of the view in question:
+Usually the IDE will provide you with a list of these methods once you add a dot after the object and begin typing, like for example to access the `getId()` method, which returns the associated id number (an integer) of the view in question (see the gif below).
+Many methods like this return a specific type of value, which in turn can be used to determine your program's logic or perform other operations.
+Luckily, the return value of the methods is also shown on the right side of the dropdown menu in the IDE.

 ![A gif depicting a user starting to type,  placing a dot after the View object which prompts the IDE to supply the list of available methods beloning to the View class.](view-methods-ide.gif)